Update 31 August 2021

 This guidance applies only to patients with COVID-19 who are managed as an inpatient in a physical hospital.
 It includes evidence-based recommendations, as well as guidance and resources supporting therapeutic decision-making, drug access, governance and utilisation in hospital.

-The tables below summarise the recommendations regarding specific disease-modifying medicines, as of May 10, 2021, with guidance on access, governance and resources to support use in hospital.
+The tables below summarise the recommendations regarding specific disease-modifying medicines, as of August 31, 2021, with guidance on access, governance and resources to support use in hospital.
 Additional Summary Guidances for Pharmacological Management of Hospitalised Patients with COVID-19- adults, pregnant and breastfeeding women and children and adolescents- can be found on the NSW Therapeutic Advisory Group website - see

 NSW Health does not endorse any specific antiviral or immunomodulatory therapy for patients with COVID-19, outside those treatments recommended by the national COVID-19 clinical guidelines.
 Currently there are few circumstances where this might be considered (e.g. remdesivir slightly outside current criteria).
 In these rare circumstances, the following process should be followed.